Ming-Flash-Omni: A Sparse, Unified Architecture for Multimodal Perception and Generation: Evaluation

 \textbf{Image $\rightarrow$ Image (Segmentation)}.
 As shown in Table~\ref{table_i2i_seg}, \modelflash{} is capable of performing segmentation tasks, achieving performance comparable to that of specialized models designed explicitly for this purpose.
 Compared to other unified MLLMs, \modelflash{} demonstrates a significant advantage in segmentation.
 For instance, Qwen-Image-Edit often struggles to accurately localize the target object, while Nano-banana frequently misinterprets user intent during inference.
 In contrast, \modelflash{} exhibits superior robustness and a more accurate understanding of spatial and semantic instructions.

 \textbf{Audio $\rightarrow$ Text (Understanding)}.
-Our model sets a new state-of-the-art (SOTA) on all 12 sub-tasks of the ContextASR-Bench (Table \ref{tab: main_context_asr_perf}), underscoring its superior ability to leverage context—a vital skill for real-world applications like multi-turn dialogue and hotword enhancement.
+As shown in Table \ref{tab:main_context_asr_perf}, Ming-Flash-Omni achieves the best overall average (Avg) on ContextASR-Bench, indicating robust context utilization.
+On several individual subsets/metrics, Qwen3-ASR\citep{shi2026qwen3asrtechnicalreport} and Qwen3-Omni-30B-A3B-Instruct\citep{xu2025qwen3omnitechnicalreport} perform better, suggesting complementary strengths.
 It also exhibits highly competitive performance across various ASR benchmarks, with notable strengths in dialect recognition (Table \ref{table_8_audioasr}).
 In audio question answering, \modelflash{} surpasses all open-source audio-centric and other Omni models, with the exception of Qwen3-Omni-Flash-Instruct\citep{xu2025qwen3omnitechnicalreport} (Table \ref{table_9_audioqa}).
 Taken together, these findings demonstrate the robust and versatile audio understanding capabilities of \modelflash{}.

 \textbf{Text $\rightarrow$ Audio (Generation)}.
-As shown in Table \ref{table_10_audiotts}, leveraging advancements in speech representation and model architecture, \modelflash{} achieves SOTA performance among open-source models on the test-zh subset of the SEED-TTS-Eval benchmark\citep{anastassiou2024seed}.
-Furthermore, its WER on the test-en subset is surpassed only by that of Qwen3-Omni.
+As shown in Table \ref{table_10_audiotts}, leveraging advancements in speech representation and model architecture, \modelflash{} achieves SOTA performance among open-source models of a comparable size on the test-zh subset of the SEED-TTS-Eval benchmark\citep{anastassiou2024seed}.
+For controllable tasks, \modelflash{} achieves an accuracy (ACC) of 83.25\% on the Sichuanese dialect, outperforming CosyVoice3 (as shown in Table \ref{tab::audiotts_dialect_sichuanese}).
+On the podcast task, \modelflash{} sets the new state-of-the-art (SOTA) among open-source models for CER and UTMOS on the ZipVoice-Dia(zh) benchmark (see Table \ref{tab:podcast_results}).

 \textbf{Video + Audio $\rightarrow$ Text (Video Streaming Conversation)}.
-As shown in Table \ref{table_11_streamingmultiturnbench}, benefiting from the introduction of high-quality and diverse streaming video multiturn data, \modelflash{} has achieved significant improvements in all dimensions compared to \modellite{}. \modelflash{} also outperforms Qwen2.5-Omni~\citep{xu2025qwen2} in the dimensions of accuracy, completeness, relevance, and conciseness, providing better experience in streaming video conversation scenarios.
+As shown in Table \ref{table_11_streamingmultiturnbench}, benefiting from the introduction of high-quality and diverse streaming video multiturn data, \modelflash{} has achieved significant improvements in all dimensions compared to \modellite{}. \modelflash{} also outperforms Qwen3-Omni~\citep{xu2025qwen3omnitechnicalreport} and Gemini 2.5-Pro~\citep{comanici2025gemini25} in the dimensions of accuracy, completeness, and relevance, providing better experience in streaming video conversation scenarios.